 Liora has been with StandWithUs for over two years and started off as the StandWithUs Midwest campus coordinator.
 Liora is a graduate of Miami University of Ohio, where she earned a bachelor's degree in strategic communications.
 Growing up, Liora was very involved her Jewish community and has always had a passion for Israel.
 She interned in Tel Aviv in the summer of 2014 during Operation Protective Edge.
 Being in Israel during this time exposed Liora to the importance of Israel education.
 Liora worked in advertising for two years and was a volunteer for many Jewish and Israel organizations until she realized she wanted to make this her life’s work.
 Liora currently resides in Chicago.

-Sarah Tagger graduated from the honors program at the University of California, Santa Barbara in 2016 with bachelor’s degrees in both cultural anthropology and global studies.
-At UCSB Sarah was involved in student government, serving as chair of operations in elections and later as co-founder of a new student government party on campus.
-Passionate about Jewish life, Sarah held the position of president at both Santa Barbara Hillel and UCSB’s Israel activism club.
-In addition, Sarah worked at a Jewish overnight summer camp for four years throughout college, ultimately as the director of the staff-in-training program.
-At StandWithUs, Sarah helps research, build, and implement proactive and responsive strategies and campaigns regarding Israel on campuses.
-Sarah uses her past experiences as a student activist and current professional experience to educate about coalition and relationship building, campaign strategy, the challenges of the anti-Israel movement, and telling Israel’s story.
-She regularly speaks at campus and community events around North America.
+Sarah Tagger is the Director of International Campus Strategy at StandWithUs.
+She received her Master of Science in International Relations from the London School of Economics, and her Bachelor of Arts in the honor's program at the University of California, Santa Barbara (UCSB) with degrees in cultural anthropology and global studies.
+Her research thesis focused on whether opportunities for tourism could serve as a tool for conflict mitigation and diplomacy between Israelis and Palestinians.
+During her time at university, Sarah was heavily involved in student government, serving as chair of operations in elections and later as co-founder of a new student government party.
+Passionate about Jewish life, Sarah also held positions as president at both Santa Barbara Hillel and UCSB’s Israel activism club.
+In her community work, Sarah has served as a Birthright Fellow, staffing two birhtright trips; as a Community Representative and Trip Chair with the Joint Distribution Committee; and as a Jewish Federation Community Building Fellow.
+At StandWithUs, Sarah oversees the strategy for campuses internationally, directing our responsive work in addressing antisemitism as well as our proactive programming.
+Sarah uses her experience both as an activist and professionally to educate about coalition and relationship building, campaign strategy, and the challenges of antisemitism.
+She regularly speaks at campus and community events around the world.

-Brandon works as the executive assistant of campus affairs for StandWithUs.
-Born in South Florida, Brandon is a senior at Florida International University, where he studies political science with a minor in international relations and pre-law.
+Brandon works as the Academic Logistics Coordinator for StandWithUs.
+Born in South Florida, Brandon graduated from Florida International University, where he studied political science with a minor in international relations and pre-law.
 Brandon’s connection with Israel stems from his grandparents’ aliyah nearly 30 years ago, and he has continued his focus on Israel through his work with NSCY, FIU Hillel, and many other organizations.
 After graduating high school, Brandon took a gap year and studied at Bar Ilan University.
 The year he spent learning in and traveling around Israel further fueled his devotion to advocate for Israel in his community.
-Brandon currently lives in Fort Lauderdale, Florida, and is excited to be a part of the StandWithUs family and empower those around him!
+Brandon currently lives in Aventura, Florida, and is excited to be a part of the StandWithUs family and empower those around him!

 Senior Researcher and Content Manager